WirelessThings/WirelessThings-LaunchPad/MessageBridge/Readme.md

     $ ./MessageBridge.py start

-It is also posible to control the Message Bridge using the Wireless Things LaunchPad which has buttons for Start, Stop and Restart
+It is also posible to control the Message Bridge using the WirelessThings LaunchPad which has buttons for Start, Stop and Restart

 ## Install as Daemon or Service for start on boot
 Currently this is not yet supported on Windows or OSX.